Shopify and GitHub integration has made managing the e-commerce site more convenient!

 How to Connect Shopify and GitHub Accounts with Yoom

-First, let's start with registering Shopify as My App.
+First, let's start with registering Shopify as a My App.

-Once you transition to a screen like the one below, please sign in.
+Once you reach a screen like the one below, please sign in.

 Once the integration of the two apps is complete, Shopify and GitHub will be displayed in the My Apps section.